MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-azure-resource-manager-template.md

     :::image type="content" source="./media/deployment-azure-resource-manager-template/deploy-arm-template-7b.png" alt-text="Screenshot showing deploy selected for deployment mode." lightbox="./media/deployment-azure-resource-manager-template/deploy-arm-template-7b.png":::

-1. Verify that all the fields for the ARM deployment template are filled in by the Parameters JSON.
+1. Verify that all the fields for the Resource Manager deployment template are filled in by the Parameters JSON.

 1. Select the appropriate resource group for your environment.